Ann-Anahit/p5-advanced-frontend/TASK.md

 # IN FRONTEND
 ## in post APP
 - when the user create new post, can choose a category with dropdown menue ✅
-- Category field in add post
+- Category field in add post ✅
-- Category has icon, title
+- Category has icon, title ✅

+- add event edit form to event
+- solve cors allow issue